ApplePieCodes/maylib/README.md

 - sdl2-image

-note that libraries like sdl2, sdl2-ttf, etc. *need* to be installed for the triplet you are building for
+note that libraries like sdl2, sdl2-ttf, etc. *need* to be installed for the triplet you are building for also note that cargo test must be run with the --test-threads 1 argument.
+This is because sdl will crash if you have multiple instances in one process